pcaston/OpenPeerPower.github.io/source/_docs/ecosystem/appdaemon/api.markdown

 self.listen_event(self.mode_event, "MODE_CHANGE")
 ```

-Home Assistant can send these events in a variety of other places - within automations, and also directly from Alexa intents.
-Home Assistant can also listen for custom events with its automation component.
-This can be used to signal from AppDaemon code back to Home Assistant.
+ Open Peer Power can send these events in a variety of other places - within automations, and also directly from Alexa intents.
+Open Peer Power can also listen for custom events with its automation component.
+This can be used to signal from AppDaemon code back to Open Peer Power.
 Here is a sample automation:

 ```yaml
 automation: